 A major organizer of anti-discrimination and anti-segregation protests, labor rights organizer Randolph also served as the leader of American’s first primarily-black labor union.

-An anti-segregation activist, Baker was a founding member of SNCC, a major player in the NAACP and SCLC, and remained a fervent advocate for equal rights until her death in 1986.
+An anti-segregation activist, Ella Baker was a founding member of SNCC, a major player in the NAACP and SCLC, and remained a fervent advocate for equal rights until her death in 1986.

 Long before the Civil Rights Movement picked up steam in the 1950s, Hiram Revels was laying the groundwork for what was to come.
 Revels, a minister, became the first black man elected to the United States Senate, following which he became the first president of historically-black Agricultural and Mechanical College.
 And when you want to find inspiration to change your life, turn to the 50 Inspirational Success Quotes That Will Energize Your Days!